brotatotes/bht-automation/bht gen 1/1 Corinthians/Chapter 10/1 Corinthians 10 28 bht.md

 # 1 Corinthians 10:28 Commentary Help Text

 ## BHT:
-In considering these commentaries from Henry Alford, Jamieson Fausset Brown, Albert Barnes, Marvin Vincent, Philip Schaff, Archibald T. Robertson, John Gill, and John Wesley, we gain a deeper understanding of the Bible verse.
+In considering these commentaries from Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, Philip Schaff, Archibald T. Robertson, John Gill, and John Wesley, we gain a deeper understanding of the Bible verse.
 It highlights the importance of not causing offense or harm to others, particularly those who may have a weaker or more sensitive conscience.
 It urges believers to be considerate of the beliefs and feelings of others, avoiding actions that may cause stumbling or distress.
 The verse emphasizes the significance of maintaining a clear conscience for oneself, while also prioritizing the well-being and spiritual growth of others.

 ## Choicest Commentary Quotes:
 ### Henry Alford: